reactjs/ko.react.dev/beta/src/pages/learn/javascript-in-jsx-with-curly-braces.md

 In addition to strings, numbers, and other JavaScript expressions, you can even pass objects in JSX.
 Objects are also denoted with curly braces, like `{ name: "Hedy Lamarr", inventions: 5 }`.
 Therefore, to pass a JS object in JSX, you must wrap the object in another pair of curly braces: `person={{ name: "Hedy Lamarr", inventions: 5 }}`.

 You may see this with inline CSS styles in JSX.
 React does not require you to use inline styles (CSS classes work great for most cases).
-But when you need an inline style, you pass an object to the `style` attribute:
+But when you need an inline style, you pass an object to the `style` attribute

 <Sandpack>